 Since coming to the Cancer Institute in 2005, I have overseen the growth of our Radiation Oncology Program to offer numerous sub-specialties not generally offered in a community setting.
 Our department has grown to a total of 14 physician faculty serving practices here at the Institute and RWJUH in New Brunswick, RWJUH Somerset the Cancer Institute in Hamilton and University Hospital in Newark.
 We have developed Divisions of Physics and Radiation Biology and have New Jersey’s only residency programs in radiation oncology and medical physics.
-With a personal expertise in breast cancer, I work closely with colleagues across all disciplines in the Stacy Goldstein Breast Cancer Center and other specialty centers at the Cancer Institute to educate patients about the treatment options available to them.
+With a personal expertise in breast cancer, I work closely with colleagues across all disciplines in the Breast Oncology Program and other specialty centers at Rutgers Cancer Institute to educate patients about the treatment options available to them.

 I have a special research interest in radiation therapies targeting breast cancer and have been awarded numerous research grants and conduct clinical and translational investigation allowing our team to translate these findings to apply directly to patient therapies.
 Currently, our team of radiation oncologists, working closely with our surgeons and medical oncologists, are exploring more rapid ways of delivering radiation and investigating novel drugs which may enhance the effects of radiation in breast cancer and other cancers.